Limited Budget? How To Find The Right Website Designer

 First, you need to make sure the provider you choose has a legitimate business.
 Be sure they have been properly organized as a recognized business entity (LLC, Inc., etc.).
 This will help you filter out the disreputable companies that prey on customers with attractive offers that sound tempting but usually lack the quality and support you desire.

-Also, I would recommend going even further to find web design companies that are accredited members of trusted sources such as the Better Business Bureau or Chamber of Commerce.
-If the project goes sour, you have a legitimate party with whom you can legally dispute the matter.
+Also, I would recommend going even further to find web design companies within 100 miles of your home or office.
+If the project goes sour, you have a legitimate local party with whom you can legally dispute the matter.
 That said, don’t let cheap prices be the only factor in your selection process.
 If something sounds too good to be true, then most likely it is.
 Use your common sense, and it will serve you well.

 Second, ask the provider whether they will have an official service contract for your project.
 If they don’t, politely thank them and move on to find a different provider.
 Don’t let a “special offer” lure you into a bad deal.
 That’s a trap you want to avoid.
 Professional providers understand they have an obligation to deliver on each project and should have a written contract to keep both parties informed.
 The contract will protect you if the provider does not deliver on their promises.